Robin Ventura: New York Mets

-Despite his injury, Ventura provided the game-winning, bases-loaded, two-out single in the eleventh inning against the Pirates on the final weekend of the regular season to propel the Mets back into the National League Wild Card chase.
-In Game 5 of the 1999 NLCS, with the Atlanta Braves up 3-2 in the fifteenth inning, a bases-loaded walk to Todd Pratt forced in the tying run and brought Ventura to the plate.
+Despite his injury, Ventura provided the game-winning, bases-loaded, two-out single in the eleventh inning against the Pirates on the final weekend of the regular season.
+After sweeping Pittsburgh, the Mets defeated the Cincinnati Reds in a play-in game to determine the National League Wild Card team.
+In Game 5 of the 1999 NLCS, with the Atlanta Braves up 3–2 in the fifteenth inning, a bases-loaded walk to Todd Pratt forced in the tying run and brought Ventura to the plate.
 Ventura hit a home run into right-center field.
 Pratt, however, did not see the ball leave the park and ran back to first base, hoisting Ventura into the air and lugging him off the field before he could round the bases.
 The hit was officially scored an RBI single, commonly referred to as the "Grand Slam Single."
 The Mets eventually lost the series.
 He won his first NL Gold Glove that fall, bringing his career total to six.

 In 2000, still recovering from off-season surgery on both his knee and right shoulder, he hit just .232 with 24 homers and 84 RBI.
 He spent part of July on the disabled list with inflammation in his repaired shoulder, and was plagued with errors; but rebounded to hit .320 with three homers and 13 RBIs in the last two weeks of the season.
 When the Mets reached the World Series, he hit his only World Series home run against the Yankees' Orlando Hernández.
 In 2001, he batted .237 with 21 homers and 61 RBI.

 New York Yankees

 At the end of the season, the Mets traded Ventura to the Yankees for David Justice.
 In 2002, Ventura batted .247 with 27 homers and 93 RBI, the eighth time he topped 90 RBI.
 He was selected to his second and final All-Star team, along with all other members of the Yankees infield.
 In that year, Ventura had the lowest fielding percentage of all third basemen in the major leagues at .941.
 The Yankees lost the Division Series, where Ventura hit .286 with four RBI.

+After hitting free agency, Ventura re-signed with the Yankees on a one-year deal with $5 million.
 In 2003, he was platooned at third base with Todd Zeile, another former Met.
 Ventura struggled through the first few months of the year; by late July he hit nine homers and 42 RBI.
 He tied Shea Hillenbrand for the major league lead in errors by a third baseman, with 23.